msvalina/msvalina.github.io/content/behavior-and-environment.rst

   **Modification notes**

-  My friends rightly noted that I was jamming too much of my intrest in one article.
+  My friends rightly noted that I was jamming too much of my interest in one article.
 Thank you guys for honest criticism.

   2019 Oct 19

   * Remove parts about personal trauma, and behavior.

   2019 Oct 21

   * Remove parts about Bitcoin.